-The Council on Education for Public Health (CEPH), the accrediting agency for HSPH, establishes core areas required for all students receiving a professional degree in public health at accredited institutions in North America.
+The Council on Education for Public Health (CEPH), the accrediting agency for the Harvard Chan School establishes core areas required for all students receiving a professional degree in public health at accredited institutions in North America.

 Public Health Degrees: